aerospike/aerospike-client-python/doc/client.rst

         :param str data_center: The data center to apply the filter to.
         :param str namespace: The namespace to apply the filter to.
-        :param _BaseExpr expression_filter: The filter to set.
+        :param expression_filter: The compiled expression filter to set.
 See expressions at :py:mod:`aerospike_helpers`.
         :param dict policy: optional :ref:`aerospike_info_policies`.
         :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.